bgd-labs/aave-proposals-v3/src/20241021_AaveV3EthereumLido_OnboardEzETHToLidoInstance/OnboardEzETHToLidoInstance.md

 | Oracle                    | [0x68C9c7Bf43DBd0EBab102116bc7C3C9f7d9297Ee](https://etherscan.io/address/0x68C9c7Bf43DBd0EBab102116bc7C3C9f7d9297Ee) |
 | E-Modes                   |                                                                                 LRT Stablecoins main, LRT wstETH main |

-_Please Note: Low LTV, LT values have been configured to only allow for collateral use of ezETH on E-Modes._
+_Please Note: Low LTV, LT values have been configured to only allow for collateral use of ezETH on E-Modes.
+Additionally low borrow cap has been configured as a matter of extra safety as borrow cap of 0 represents no cap at all._

 The borrow for wstETH on Lido Instance has been increased, more info on the [forum](https://governance.aave.com/t/arfc-onboard-ezeth-to-aave-v3-lido-instance/18504/14).